schollz/croc/README.md

 $ croc relay
 ```

-Make sure to open up TCP ports (see `croc relay --help` for which ports to open).
+By default it uses TCP ports 9009-9013.
+Make sure to open those up.
+You can customized the ports (e.g. `croc relay --ports 1111,1112`), but you must have a minimum of **2** ports for the relay.
+The first port is for communication and the subsequent ports are used for the multiplexed data transfer.

 You can send files using your relay by entering `--relay` to change the relay that you are using if you want to custom host your own.

 ```
 $ croc --relay "myrelay.example.com:9009" send [filename]
 ```

+Note, when sending, you only need to include the first port (the communication port).
+The subsequent ports for data transfer will be transmitted back to the user from the relay.

 #### Self-host relay (docker)